ptrjst/flashcards/Tradecraft.md

 E.g. you're super into fishing.
 So in your house, you'll keep heavily used fishing equipment.
 Or if you're posing as a Russian accountant, you need to learn the ins-and-outs of Russian tax law.

+### dagger shoes

+Shoes.
+With daggers that come out of them.

 ### dead drop

 Drop something in a public place.
 Send a signal to your controller.
 And they'll walk by later and pick it up.